jocelyn-yuchiyuan/jocelyn-yuchiyuan/README.md

 ##  About me
 - :school: I am a `Computer science MSc student` at the University of Birmingham
 - :technologist: I love using programming to solve `Problems`
-- :computer: I’m currently learning: `Machine Learning` and `Software Development`.
+- :computer: I’m currently learning: `Machine Learning` and `Software Development`
 - :thinking: I’m open for: `An Intern` or a new `job opportunity`
 - ⚡ Love `learning new things`